1204 Whiskey Rd, Suite B

 High School Video Contest -- CNTA is sponsoring a new contest for high school students, involving the creation of 2-5 minute videos on subjects related to debunking nuclear myths.

-CNTA Golf Tournament -- The 14th Annual event proceeded with great vigor and excitement on Friday, May 6th, 2016 at the Houndslake Country Club in Aiken SC.
+CNTA Golf Tournament -- The 15th Annual event will proceed on Friday, May 12th, 2017 at the Houndslake Country Club in Aiken SC.
 Click on the link for tournament information.
 Congratulations to the 2016 winning teams: BWXT-1 (Low Gross) Bill Fox, Van Mauney, Roland Jean, and Dan Skiff; and CB&I AREVA MOX Services (Low Net) Mike Zustra, Rodney Whitley, Shane Steele, and Kirk Saunders!

 Southeast Summer Nuclear Institute -- CNTA co-sponsored the successful institute for middle and high school teachers, July 15-17, 2016.

-Pre-Spring Members Mixer -- CNTA hosts a Members Mixer on February 25, 2016 at Newberry Hall in Aiken SC.
+Members Mixer and Annual Report Event -- CNTA hosts a Members Mixer and presents the Annual Report on March 21st, 2017 at Newberry Hall in Aiken SC.
 Free food and beverages, with a review of the CNTA 2015 Annual Report!

 "Celebrate Our Community's Nuclear Industry" -- CNTA presented a half-day forum to discuss the economic value to South Carolina, Georgia, and the region from their nuclear industry, science, and education facilities and resources.